aminbiography/Google-Digital-Marketing---E-commerce-Professional-Certificate/Projects/Activity: Social media report email -README.md

 ## Project Description

+This campaign was documented and shared via an internal email report summarizing key findings and performance metrics.

 This campaign was designed to leverage the Daylight Saving Time change as a timely opportunity to engage our social media audience.
 Two distinct posts were published with the goal of increasing interactions such as likes, replies, reposts, and profile visits across platforms.

 ---